-Paralympian from Georgia suspected of assaulting security guard
+Paralympian from Georgia arrested for allegedly assaulting security guard

-A Paralympic athlete from Georgia is suspected of assaulting a security guard at a Tokyo hotel last week, a police source said Monday.
+Tokyo police arrested a Paralympic athlete from Georgia on Monday for allegedly assaulting a security guard at a Tokyo hotel last week, a police source said.

 The athlete, a judoka who was set to compete at the Paralympics starting next week, is suspected of breaking a rib of the security guard in his 60s when shoving him away during an altercation on Thursday, the source said.